 Looking back over other SensiBox offerings of month’s past, I can see where a few such items have been included to show they do think that way, and the boxes likely stay at the same value level.

 If You Like Subscription Boxes, You’ll Love SensiBox

-The gamer always thinks of these as “loot crates.”
+The gamer in me always thinks of these as “loot crates.”
 Subscription boxes may not be the ideal product for everybody, but they are attractive to a certain niche market.
 Either you’re a new stoner just starting out who wants to build up supplies as a one-stop, or a deep hobbyist who wants to keep up with the latest stuff.
 If you have a wide circle of stoner friends, a SensiBox subscription means you’ll always have a spare pipe to lend out.

 Subscription boxes have to pull off this delicate balancing act of having high enough value without raising the price too much, and I say SensiBox handles the task with imagination.

 Readers, share your experience with SensiBox or other subscription boxes for stoners, here in the comments or in our forum.